What’s the difference between Holland and the Netherlands?

 The confusion surrounding the difference between Holland and the Netherlands must have started as a result of Dutch sailors.
 These sailors were known to have sailed the open seas during the Golden Age in search of new land, trade routes, and spices.

-Understandably, this made a lot of people think that Holland was a country.
-It must have been quite confusing because, at that time, a united Netherlands did not exist in the form of a country.
+Understandably, this made many people think that Holland was a country.
+It must have been quite confusing because, at that time, a united Netherlands did not exist as a country.

 Today, the official name of the country is the Kingdom of the Netherlands.
-King Willem-Alexander is the King and “Holland” actually means the two provinces of “Noord-Holland” and “Zuid-Holland”, which, translated to English, would mean: North-Holland and South-Holland.
+King Willem-Alexander is the King, and “Holland” actually refers to the two provinces of “Noord-Holland” and “Zuid-Holland”, which, translated to English, would mean North Holland and South Holland.

 Have you also mistaken Holland for the Netherlands?
 What do you find the most confusing?
 Tell us in the comments below!